Wilbow86/15L-Lab-Repo1-erw/LabReport2Week4.md

 ### Result of Running Before Fix

-The program returned the string in the image's parenthesis, which is the wrong output because the writing in the image's parenthesis should not be added to the listas a link.
+The program returned the string in the image's parenthesis, which is the wrong output because the writing in the image's parenthesis should not be added to the list as a link.

 ![](Symptom3.png)